9 Things You Should Know About Chronic Pain and Complementary Health Approaches

 In general, research on complementary approaches for fibromyalgia is preliminary.
 However, there’s encouraging evidence that practices such as tai chi, qigong, massage therapy, acupuncture, and balneotherapy (spa therapy) may help relieve some fibromyalgia symptoms.

 Some mind and body practices, such as relaxation training, biofeedback, acupuncture, and spinal manipulation, may be helpful for headaches and migraines.
-Preliminary studies suggest that certain dietary supplements, including the herb feverfew, the vitamin riboflavin, and coenzyme Q10, may be helpful for migraines.
+Preliminary studies suggest that certain dietary supplements, including the herb feverfew, the vitamin riboflavin, the mineral magnesium, and coenzyme Q10, may be helpful for migraines.
 The herb butterbur seems to reduce migraine frequency, but serious concerns have been raised about its possible liver toxicity.

 There haven’t been many large, well-designed studies on complementary approaches for irritable bowel syndrome, but some evidence suggests that peppermint oil may have modest, short-term benefits and that gut-directed hypnotherapy may be a helpful form of psychological therapy.
+Probiotics have been studied for irritable bowel syndrome, but the current evidence does not clearly show which types of probiotics might be helpful.

 There’s low- or moderate-quality evidence that a variety of psychological or physical complementary health approaches, including acupuncture, electromyography biofeedback, low-level laser therapy, mindfulness-based stress reduction, progressive muscle relaxation, spinal manipulation, tai chi, and yoga, may be helpful for chronic low-back pain.
 Topical preparations of the herb cayenne may also help to relieve low-back pain.

 There’s evidence that acupuncture can be helpful for neck pain.
 Spinal manipulation might also be helpful, but much of the research on this practice has been of low quality.
+Massage therapy may be helpful for neck pain, but the effects may only last for a short time.

 Tai chi may be helpful for pain from osteoarthritis of the knee or hip.
 Other complementary approaches that have shown promise for osteoarthritis include acupuncture and yoga.